veeto

 Key Takeaways

-• Requires utilities to remove permanently abandoned electrical facilities by January 2027 to prevent safety hazards.
+• Requires utilities to remove all permanently abandoned electrical facilities by January 2027 to reduce wildfire risks.

 Summary